John Diefenbaker: Leadership contender (1948–1956)

 The governing Liberals repeatedly attempted to draw Diefenbaker's seat out from under him.
 In 1948, Lake Centre was redistricted to remove areas which strongly supported Diefenbaker.
 In spite of that, he was returned in the 1949 election, the only PC member from Saskatchewan.
 In 1952, a redistricting committee dominated by Liberals abolished Lake Centre entirely, dividing its voters among three other ridings.
 Diefenbaker stated in his memoirs that he had considered retiring from the House; with Drew only a year older than he was, the Westerner saw little prospect of advancement and had received tempting offers from Ontario law firms.
 However, the gerrymandering so angered him that he decided to fight for a seat.
 Diefenbaker's party had taken Prince Albert only once, in 1911, but he decided to stand in that riding for the 1953 election and was successful.
 He would hold that seat for the rest of his life.
 Even though Diefenbaker campaigned nationally for party candidates, the Progressive Conservatives gained little, rising to 51 seats as St. Laurent led the Liberals to a fifth successive majority.
 In addition to trying to secure his departure from Parliament, the government opened a home for unwed Indian mothers next door to Diefenbaker's home in Prince Albert.

 Diefenbaker continued practising law.
 In 1951, he gained national attention by accepting the Atherton case, in which a young telegraph operator had been accused of negligently causing a train crash by omitting crucial information from a message.
 Twenty-one people were killed, mostly Canadian troops bound for Korea.
 Diefenbaker paid $1,500 and sat a token bar examination to join the Law Society of British Columbia to take the case, and gained an acquittal, prejudicing the jury against the Crown prosecutor and pointing out a previous case in which interference had caused information to be lost in transmission.

 In the mid-1940s Edna began to suffer mental illness and was placed in a private psychiatric hospital for a time.
-She later fell ill from leukemia and died in 1951.
+She later fell ill from leukaemia and died in 1951.
 In 1953, Diefenbaker married Olive Palmer (formerly Olive Freeman), whom he had courted while living in Wakaw.
 Olive Diefenbaker became a great source of strength to her husband.
 There were no children born of either marriage.
 In 2013, claims were made that he fathered at least two sons out of wedlock, based a DNA test which, according to the test conductor, a 99.99% chance that the two individuals were related, with no other known commonality between them other than that Diefenbaker employed both mothers.